 This is one strategy for reading people you’re surely already using, even if just unconsciously: look at the persons’ clothes.

-A 2009 study showed that we judge people’s personality just based on appearance.
+A 2020 study showed that we judge people’s personality just based on appearance.
 And it turns out, we’re usually quite spot on.

 Study participants looked at photographs of people they didn’t know in natural, expressive poses.
-They accurately judged 9 out of 10 major personality traits, including:
+They accurately judged 9 out of 10 major personality traits, including: Extraversion, Openness, Likability, and Loneliness.

+Of course, this wasn’t done solely based on clothes: posture and facial expression played a big part.
 But even when the photo subjects were in a controlled pose with a neutral expression, the participants could still accurately judge some major personality traits.

 It’s clear that clothing plays an important role in expressing personality — use that to your advantage.